 Sybil: Sybil Dorsett, subject of this book (and miniseries), suffered domestic abuse at the hands of her mother so severe that she developed sixteen split personalities.
 Even worse?
 The story is based in truth.

-Tender Morsels: This Margo Lanagan book features the teenaged Liga who is used as a replacement for her mother after her death when Liga was only a child.
+Tender Morsels: This Margo Lanagan book features the teenage Liga who is used as a replacement for her mother after her death when Liga was only a child.
 Because of this, Liga becomes pregnant by her father not once, not twice, but THREE TIMES.
 She later becomes pregnant a fourth time after she is assaulted by some boys from the village.

 The Truth: William de Worde and his father are not, shall we say, on speaking terms.